NicolaOrritos/fswalker-service/README.md

 ## Installing

-Simply clone this repo, then `npm i --production` inside it.
+Simply clone this repo, then `npm i --production` inside it, unless you're going to use Docker, then run `docker-compose build` instead.

 ## Configuring